 Vernon was promoted commander of the sloop Baltimore 14 on 5 December 1747, which vessel he retained for the next couple of years.
 On 3 April 1753 he was posted captain of the Mermaid 20, and from May 1755 he commanded the Lyme 28 in the Bay of Biscay, taking the privateers Revanche on 29 February 1757 and Lis on 2 December.
 In company with the Colchester 50, Captain Lucius O?Brien he had a hard-fought but inconclusive action on 17 May 1756 with two French ships of a similar force, and on 28 February 1757 he shared in the capture of the Entreprenate 16 off Le Havre with the Deal Castle 20, Captain Edward Hughes, prior to going out to the Mediterranean in April.

-In November 1758 he was appointed to the St Albans 64, capturing the Loire 36 in company with the Favourite 16, Commander Timothy Edwards, and which vessel was present under Admiral Hon.
+In November 1758 he was appointed to the St Albans 64, in which vessel he was present under Admiral Hon.
 Edward Boscawen in his victory over the French in the Battle of Lagos on 19 August 1759.
 During 1760 Vernon commanded the Lyme 28 again, and in August 1761 recommissioned the Revenge 70 for service in the Bay of Biscay under Boscawen and Admiral Sir Edward Hawke.
 This ship was paid off in 1763.

 During the peace Vernon captained the Kent 70, flagship of Rear-Admiral Thomas Pye at Plymouth, and from 1770 had the guardships Yarmouth 64 at Sheerness and Bellona 74 at Portsmouth.
 In March 1771 he became flag captain to Vice-Admiral Pye at Portsmouth aboard the Barfleur 98, and on 22 June 1773 was knighted by the King during his review of the fleet at Spithead, later entertaining the monarch to dinner aboard.
 From the following year he served in the same capacity aboard the Barfleur for the new commander-in-chief, Vice-Admiral Sir James Douglas, and in May 1775 he was appointed commodore and commander-in-chief at the Nore with his broad pennant aboard the Ramillies 74.